arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 When evaluating the economic impact of incremental decisions, use [marginal analysis](/zettelkasten/marginal-analysis) instead of comparing total costa with the total value of the system.
 Whenever marginal value exceeds marginal cost, the action improves economic value.
 Sometimes, a feature implementation adds some value to the system, but the marginal value is smaller than the marginal cost.

 An example is two feature implementations.
 The first one was 100% completed, and the second, 80%.
 Most companies would work on the second feature because they assume that achieving planned objectives maximize economic outcomes.
-However, the correct decision is the feature that has the greatest difference between marginal cost and benefit.
-This is often the completed feature since it's most likely to have additional unexploited opportunities for improvement.
+However, the correct decision is the feature that has the most significant difference between marginal cost and benefit, which is often the completed feature since it's most likely to have additional unexploited opportunities for improvement.

 #### E17.
 The Sunk Cost Principle.
 Do not consider money already spent.

-Money already spent is a [sunk cost](/zettelkasten/sunk-cost) and should not enter into an economic choice.
+Money already spent is a [sunk cost](/zettelkasten/sunk-cost) and should not enter into an economical choice.
+Instead, you should make a choice based on [marginal economics](#e16-the-principle-of-marginal-economics-always-compare-marginal-cost-and-marginal-value).

 #### E18.
 The Principle of Buying Information: The value of information is its expected economic value.

+Information reduces uncertainty.
+When you reduce uncertainty, you create economic value.
+You shouldn't pay more than the economic value that it creates.

+Investments in product development can create economic value even when they don't lead to successful products because they can make information that has economic value.

+#### E19.
+The Insurance Principle: Don't pay more for insurance than the expected loss.

+When you develop backup solutions, you trade development expenses for risk reduction.
+Parallel development of a backup solution is an insurance policy; you pay money to reduce risk.
+Whenever the economic benefit of the risk reduction is less than the cost of insurance, it's not a good investment.

+Parallel development of multiple backup solutions is called [set-based concurrent engineering](/zettelkasten/set-based-concurrent-engineering).
+For example, if a single solution has $10$ percent failure rate, $n$ parallel solutions would have $0.1^n$ failure rate.
+The incremental value added by each additional backup solution decreases geometrically, while the incremental cost added by each additional solution is constant or possibly increasing.

+The optimum number of parallel paths occurs when incremental value equals incremental cost (U-curve optimization).
+Therefore, since this economic optimum can equal one, parallel paths don't always make economic sense.

+#### E20.
+The Newsboy Principle: High probability of failure does not equal bad economics.

+#### E21.
+The Show Me the Money Principle: To influence financial decisions, speak the language of money.

+Most corporations give control over financial resources to people who worry about the economics of their choices.
+To influence those people, you must speak the language of economics, not the language of [proxy variables](/zettelkasten/proxy-variable).
+When we speak to those who control the money using the language of the money, we can get fast decisions and enthusiastic support.

 ### Controlling Flow Under Uncertainty